AI-Powered Campaign Analytics with Braze and Snowflake Cortex

 Create Data Tables

-Now we'll create tables for your email engagement data and campaign changelog data.
+Now we'll create tables for your email engagement data, campaign changelog data, and product reviews.
 The full table schemas for Braze engagement data can be found here.

 You will be prompted to download the files shortly from GDRIVE or an AWS bucket.